whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/04-sound-studio-recording/04-01-podcast-recording-instructions.md

 Confirm that the recording has stopped and that the file appears in the recording list.
 Copy the complete recording folder, then open the stereo mix and listen to at least 20 seconds.
 Make sure every speaker can be heard and that the copied file plays correctly.

-Eject the storage device correctly and return the booth, microphones, headphones, and chairs to their original condition.
+Return the booth, microphones, headphones, and chairs to their original condition.
 Do not leave the studio until your group has verified the copied recording.